Perim

 Perim (بريم), also called Mayyun (جزيرة ميون) in Arabic, is a Yemeni volcanic island in the Strait of Mandeb at the south entrance into the Red Sea, off the south-west coast of Yemen.
 It administratively belongs to Dhubab District or Bab al-Mandab District, Taiz Governorate.
 The island of Perim divides the strait of Mandeb into two channels.

-The island, as a dependency of Aden colony, was a part of the British Empire between 1857 and 1967.
+The island, as a dependency of Aden Colony, was a part of the British Empire between 1857 and 1967.

 Etymology

-In ancient time, it was called "the island of Diodorus" (Διοδώρου νῆσος, Diodori insula).
+In ancient times it was called "the island of Diodorus" (Διοδώρου νῆσος, Diodori insula).
 It is mentioned by Pliny the Elder, by the author of the Periplus of the Erythraean Sea and in Ptolemy's Geography.
 Perim possibly derives from the Arab general term Barim (chain) associated with the history of the Straits and one of its Arab names, the other Arab name being Mayyun.

-The Portuguese called it Majun or Meho (derived from Mayun), although Albuquerque had solemnly named the island Vera Cruz in 1513.
-On many British and French maps of the 17th and 18th century the island is called Babelmandel, as the Straits are.
-Some early 19th century navigation guides still call it the island of Bab-el-Mandeb although they may mention that it is also called Perim.
-By the time the British permanently occupied the island in 1857, the name Perim had come into general usage.
+The Portuguese called it Majun or Meho (derived from Mayun).
+In 1513, Albuquerque solemnly named the island Vera Cruz.
+On many British and French maps of the 17th and 18th century the island is called Babelmandel, as the Straits were.
+Some early 19th century navigation guides still call it the island of Bab-el-Mandeb, although they may mention that it is also called Perim.
+By the time the British occupied the island in 1857, the name Perim had come into general usage.